 Urban legends have linked eye redness and weed to eye irritation.
 It does seem logical, since our eyes can become tinted when we come across other irritants, such as allergens or smoke.

 And while some people might have red eyes due to smoke irritation (while possible to have an allergic reaction to cannabis, it is a small percentage of consumers), this is not a major factor.
 Red eyes are a mostly internal reaction and have little to do with allergies, sinuses, and eye sensitivity.
 This is supported by the diversity of red eyes and weed: consumers can still get red eyes after eating an edible.
 It’s suggested that cannabinoids (namely THC) are the leading cause of redness, not the smoke.
 You can figure out if you have a sensitivity to smoke if you have the same reaction across the board, from tobacco, weed, and incense smoke.

 Luckily, red eyes won't last forever.
 And yes, while they are not an indication of something going terribly wrong, red eyes from smoking weed are inconvenient and sometimes a built-in tattle tale—something many consumers do not want.
 There are a few ways to cope with red eyes:

 - Use eye drops.
 Eye drops are a handy tool in soothing the eyes and eliminating redness, used in moderation.
 Many stoner veterans reach for Visine, which has a reputation for helping constrict blood vessels and getting the eyes back to pearly white.

 - Turn to a cold compress.
-Pressing a cold, damp towel on your eyes can help to soothe irritation, decrease swelling, and help generate blood flow.
+Pressing a cold, damp towel on your eyes can help to soothe irritation.

 - Wait it out.
 Whether this involves hiding in the comfort of your home or covering your eyes with a pair of tinted sunglasses, waiting out the red storm is one method of keeping your eye color to yourself.
 Your eyes should return back to normal after a few hours, so be patient.